johnny-bowman/sweater-weather/README.md

 ![simplecov](https://img.shields.io/gem/v/simplecov?color=blue&label=simplecov) <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-## **Background and Description**

-This app exposes six different endpoints to an imaginary Front End which allows users to get weather forecasts for road-trip destinations.
-The app allows users to see the current weather as well as the forecasted weather at the destination, at their ETA.

 ## **Table of Contents**
 - [Background and Description](#background-and-description)
 - [Learning Goals](#learning-goals)